patrycja-io/ilearn-milestone/README.md

 * Provide users with a safe and secure e-commerce platform in order to generate revenue from sales.
 * Encourage user sales with promotions and discounts.
-* Build awareness for the brand and attract  suppliers.
+* Build awareness for the brand and attract new buyers.
 * Collect user session data for market research purposes.

 ### User Stories:

-<p>Tim Says: "Ive been looking for a website for a while now that works just as well on my phone as it does my laptop, im far too busy to be sitting at my computer all day
+<p>Jenny Says: "Ive been looking for a website for a while now that works just as well on my phone as it does my laptop, im far too busy to be sitting at my computer all day
 so I need a site that I can use just as well on my phone."</p>

-<p>Mark Says: "Im often skeptical of purchasing on online sites, I like to know that I have a line of communication with the company im paying with just incase there would be an issue
+<p>Tom Says: "Im often skeptical of buying online courses, I like to know that I have a line of communication with the company im paying with just incase there would be an issue
 at some point down the line with the order."</p>

-<p>Gabe Says: "Shopping on an e-commerce website has got to be easy, if you flood the user with too much choice you can cause them to panic and potentially leave the site and go elsewhere,
+<p>Sarah Says: "Shopping on an e-commerce website has got to be easy, if you flood the user with too much choice you can cause them to panic and potentially leave the site and go elsewhere,
 make it easy for the user to choose which items they want and buy them, simple!"</p>

 ### User Requirements and Expectations: